Shadan-Jamal/Calendar/README.md

 A modern calendar application built with React, Vite, and Tailwind CSS.

 Features:-
   An interactive calendar grid that displays the days of the month.

   A header that displays the current month and year, with navigation buttons to move to previous and next months and previous and next years.

   A side panel that can add and remove events.

   A popup dialog for adding and removing.

   A sheet for viewing and removing events for a selected date.

 Local storage for storing events:-
-Running the App Locally
+  1. Running the App Locally
-Clone the repository: git clone https://github.com/your-username/calendar-app.git Install dependencies: npm install or yarn install Start the development server: npm run dev or yarn dev Open your web browser and navigate to http://localhost:3000
+  2. Clone the repository: git clone https://github.com/your-username/calendar-app.git
+  3. Install dependencies: npm install or yarn install
+  4. Start the development server: npm run dev or yarn dev
+  5. Open your web browser and navigate to http://localhost:3000

 Project Structure:-

-The project is organized into the following directories:
   src: contains the source code for the application

   components: contains reusable shadcn components

   custom: contains custom components specific to the calendar app

   context: contains context providers for managing state

   hooks: contains custom React hooks

   lib: contains utility functions

 Technologies Used:-

   React: for building the user interface

-Vite: for building and serving the application Tailwind CSS: for styling the application
+  Vite: for building and serving the application

+  Tailwind CSS: for styling the application

   date-fns: for working with dates

   shadcn: for building reusable UI components

   motion: for animations

 Contributing:-